stepanblyschak/SONiC/doc/sonic_plus/sonic_plus.md

 The rest of the document provides with a means of satisfying those requirements.

 ## SONiC SDK docker
-The process of providing a new SONiC+ service consists of two steps - building a SONiC+ docker and downloading and using it on a switch.
+The process of providing a new SONiC+ application consists of two steps - building a SONiC+ docker and downloading and using it on a switch.
 This section focuses on the first step.

 SONiC has a set of libraries that provide us with tools for accessing configuration, calling SAI APIs, and logging (req.
 6, 7, 8, 14).